Neil-Brown/tkGradientButton/README.md

    * takes a Boolean
    * If False, after being clicked the button will return back to the inactive color scheme
    * If True, after being clicked the button will retain the active color scheme, even after the mouse leaves the button area until the      button is clicked again.
+* command =
+   * Takes a method or function to be called when the button is clicked

 ## Example